How To Get a Drivers' License in Ohio?

 You start by taking and passing the Ohio written knowledge exam, including a vision screening to ensure that you can clearly see the road while driving.
 It’s a great way to reduce road accidents caused by poor eyesight.

 For the screening and test, visit the local Driver Exam Station.
-If you pass the test, you are awarded a temporary permit, but you are given around 24 hours to retake it if you fail.
-After the fourth attempt, you must wait for six months to do a retake.
+If you pass the test, you are issued a temporary permit, but if you fail, you are given about 24 hours to retake it.
+After the fourth attempt, you must wait 6 months before retaking.
 So, remember to relax and take your time!

 Get a Learner’s Permit

 Within 60 days after passing the exams, you get a learner’s permit, and now you get to prepare for the driving test.
-However, for individuals under 16 years old, driving is only permitted under supervision by a certified instructor, guardian, or parent.
+However, individuals under 16 years old may drive only under supervision by a certified instructor, guardian, or parent.

-To acquire a driver’s license in Ohio, a temporary learner’s permit is a must-have.
+To obtain a driver’s license in Ohio, a temporary learner’s permit is required.
 It’s also named as Temporary Instruction Permit Identification Card (TIPIC), and to be eligible for one, you must:

-• Head to the local Ohio Bureau of Motor Vehicles office to have a screen test.
+- Head to your local Ohio Bureau of Motor Vehicles office to take a screening test.

-• After passing your test within 60 days, visit the deputy registrar license agency for your TIPIC.
+- After passing your test within 60 days, visit the deputy registrar’s licensing agency to obtain your TIPIC.

 Get Behind-The-Wheel